Skip to the content.

 qLibc is currently one of the most functionally-complete, publicly-licensed C/C++ libraries.
 The goal of the qLibc project is to provide a simple and powerful general purpose C/C++ library that includes all kinds of containers and general library routines.
 It provides a ready-made set of common container APIs with a consistent API look.

-qLibc is published under 2-clause BSD license known as Simplified BSD License.
-Please refer the LICENSE document included in the package for more details.
+qLibc is published under the 2-clause BSD license, also known as the Simplified BSD License.
+Please refer to the LICENSE document included in the package for more details.

 API Reference